joonaspaakko/visibility-toggle-for-path-finder-and-finder/readme.md

 I used to use [Total Finder](https://totalfinder.binaryage.com/) before some performance issues in Mountain Lion (I think).
 It attaches itself to Finder and adds new features to it, so it's not a standalone application.
 I used it mainly because Finder didn't yet have tabs, but it had other nice things as well.

 It had this feature that I liked a lot called [Visor](https://totalfinder.binaryage.com/visor), which basically makes the finder window act like an overlay in the sense that you can toggle Finder visibility with a shortcut and it would also hide if another window gains focus.
+This script brings at least part of that functionality to Finder and Path Finder.

 ## Visibility toggle for Path Finder and Finder (Alfred)